The Social Map tool provides you the ability to create captivating, customisable maps for collecting location-based feedback from your participants.

 Here's quick way to add a Form survey to your Social Map:

-1. Access the Forms tab by clicking on the briefcase icon while editing the Social Map.
+1. Access the Forms tab by clicking on the text block icon while editing the Social Map.

 2. Click on "Add Form" to create a form survey.